BeeGroup-cimne/flexcoop_api/README.md

 *Special remarks*

 1. `datetime` type has already been defined to match the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) an should be pased using UTC timezone. `YYYY-MM-DDThh:mm:ss.fffZ`
+2. Is important to add all fields required for the access control.
+In this example `prosumer_id`.
 3. All the ID's in the document should be of the flexcoop agreed type `uuid`.
 4. An extra configuration `aggregation` file has been added in order to allow the resample of the data to other frequency.
 Set the aggregation_index_field for the timeseries, and call the API endpoint aggregate (Beta functionality).